Notting Dale, Kensington & Chelsea

 Council flats replaced many of the slums from the 1950s onwards, notably in the form of Henry Dickens Court in 1953 and high-density Lancaster West estate in the late 1960s and early 1970s.

-Many Victorian properties here have been beautifully restored, so that parts of Notting Dale now present an upmarket aspect.
+Many Victorian properties in Notting Dale have been beautifully restored, so that parts of the locality now present an upmarket aspect.
 But most local residents don’t own houses like these: they rent flats in municipally built blocks that are nowadays managed by a tenant management organisation or housing association – including Octavia Housing.

 The footballer Les Ferdinand grew up on the Lancaster West estate.